Florida boy, 2, died in sweltering van at daycare center after driver turned off safety alarm, report says

 The daycare center has since been hit with a series of violations and its owner has surrendered the center's license to officials.
 The Broward Sheriff’s Office is investigating the death as manslaughter.
 No charges have been filed yet.

-Chanese Sneed, Noah’s mother, told the Miami Herald she strapped her son into a child car seat when he was picked up by the daycare center’s van around 9 a.m. on July 29.
+Chanese Sneed, Noah’s mother, told the Herald she strapped her son into a child car seat when he was picked up by the daycare center’s van around 9 a.m. on July 29.

-But Noah never made it inside the facility.
-He was found dead in a car seat by a staff member at 3 p.m., reports said.
+But Noah never made it to the facility.
+He was found dead by a staff member at 3 p.m., reports said.

 COLORADO BUS CARRYING CHURCH GROUP KILLS 2, LEAVES 13 INJURED